-Dr Wilson trained in Cambridge and completed specialist training in North London at University College Hospital, London, the Whittington and also at the Alfred Hospital in Melbourne, Australia.
+Dr Wilson trained at Cambridge and completed specialist training in North London at University College Hospital, London, Whittington Hospital, and at the Alfred Hospital in Melbourne, Australia.

 He joined King's in 2006 and is the clinical lead for King's Older People's Assessment and Liaison Service (KOPAL).
 He is part of the Southwark and Lambeth Memory service (SLMS) and has a particular interest in delirium.

 He is the Trust clinical lead for the Department of Clinical Gerontology and the Integrated Care Programme for Frail Older People.
 He also works closely with the Multidisciplinary Heart Failure service at King's.
 He is an infection control lead for the division of Trauma, Emergency and Acute Medicine.